 There are a number of locations within the Town Centre where parking for holders of Orange/Blue badges are catered for.

-There are three public toilets, suitable for wheelchair users, within the town centre.
+There are two public toilets, suitable for wheelchair users, within the town centre.
 These are at:

 - St. George’s Centre (at the back of the centre)

 These facilities are available 24 hours a day and are accessed by the use of a RADAR key.
-If you need to obtain a RADAR key, one can be bought by calling at the Cashiers counter at the Civic Centre on weekdays, Monday to Friday 9am until 4.30pm or the tourist information centre, Monday to Saturday 9am to 5pm.
-The cost is currently £3.31.
+If you need to obtain a RADAR key, one can be bought by calling at the Cashiers counter at the Civic Centre, Monday to Friday, or at the Visitor Information Centre in Gravesend Borough Market, Tuesday to Sunday.